-Registers are connected between the TDI and TDO pins and enables data to be scanned into and out of the SRAM test circuitry.
-Only one register is selected at a time through the instruction registers.
+Registers are connected between the TDI and TDO pins and enable data to be scanned into and out of the SRAM test circuitry.
+Only one register can be selected at a time through the instruction registers.
 Data is serially loaded into the TDI pin on the rising edge of TCK.
-Data outputs on the TDO pin on the falling edge of TCK.
+Data is output on the TDO pin on the falling edge of TCK.